Everything you Need to Know about Xeriscaping in Central Texas

 Watering Smarter, Not Harder

-The goal of xeriscaping is to reduce water use, but new plants still need establishment water.
-The difference lies in how you deliver it.
+Xeriscaping reduces water use, but new plants still need consistent establishment water.
+The difference is how that water is delivered.

 Setting the Stone: Hardscaping Done Right